-Since 2006, YP4 has helped youth exercise their right to vote.
-Through our vote initiative, we facilitate a nonpartisan education program on the importance of voting to engage young people in deconstructing how voting impacts the issues that they care about.
-This initiative gives our network the tools and resources to understand the political system, and make their voice heard within it.
-Additionally, our Fellows ground their Blueprints for Social Justice in the trainings and resources they receive through this initiative.
+Through our vote initiative, we facilitate a nonpartisan education program on the importance of voting to engage young people in deconstructing how voting impacts the issues they care about.
+This initiative gives our network the tools and resources to understand the political system and make their voice heard within it.
+Our work emphasizes the importance of reaching youth and other historically marginalized communities in the political process.